-MCN was founded in 2003 as a network of Muslim activists and volunteers responding to challenges facing the Muslim American community since 9/11.
+The Muslim Community Network, formerly the Muslim Consultative Network, was founded in 2003 as a network of Muslim activists and volunteers responding to challenges facing the Muslim American community since 9/11.
 MCN became a 501(c)3 nonprofit organization in 2008.
-MCN programs focus on a need to build strong community partnerships, advocate toward social justice, and encourage a culture of civic engagement.
+MCN programs focus on a need to build strong community partnerships, empower the community to self-advocate for their rights and interests, and encourage a culture of civic engagement.

 MCN Co-Founders and Board Members Emeritus:

 Adem Carroll (Executive Director 2008-2010)

 - MCN received a state of New York Legislative Resolution from Senator Kevin Parker commending the Muslim Consultative Network upon the occasion of hosting its annual gala on June 12, 2011.